GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.devices.managedguest.UrlBlocking: URL blocking.
   urlBlocklist: TYPE_LIST
     Blocked URLs.
 Any URL in this list will be blocked, unless it also appears in the list of exceptions specified in 'urlAllowlist'.
 Maximum of 1000 URLs.
-Note: to block OS and browser settings set the 'chrome.users.SystemFeaturesDisableList' policy instead of blocking 'chrome://' URLs.
   urlAllowlist: TYPE_LIST
     Blocked URL exceptions.
 Any URL that matches an entry in this exception list will be allowed, even if it matches an entry in the blocked URLs.
 Wildcards ("*") are allowed when appended to a URL, but cannot be entered alone.
 Maximum of 1000 URLs. .
   chromeInternalUrlsBlocked: TYPE_BOOL